CoolBitX-Technology/coolwallet-signing-tools/script-tester/README.md

 ![tester-page](../images/signing-tester-01.png)

-Script Generator provides a React test console, just fill script and argument into the corresponding fields, it will produce the signature.
+Script tester provides a React test console, just copy & paste the script and fill argument into the corresponding fields, and it will produce the signature.

 ## How to use this page